-Like all advanced electronics, TV boxes run using a dedicated operating system.
-The OS is much more than aesthetic appeal and a lineup of apps, however.
-The OS affects the optimization and performance of your TV Box such as memory utilization and OpenGL support.
+Like all advanced electronics, TV boxes run using a dedicated operating system (OS).
+The OS is much more than just aesthetic appeal and a lineup of apps, however.
+The OS affects the optimization and performance of your TV boxes through factors like memory utilization and OpenGL support.

 The operating system of your TV box also affects any smart hubs you may have in your home.
 Since not all smart devices are compatible with one another, make sure your TV box works with the rest of your smart technology.
-If you use Amazon Alexa, you’ll get the best performance results from a Fire TV.
-If your home is connected through Apple technology, you’ll need an Apple TV for compatibility.
+If you use Amazon Alexa, you’ll get the best performance results from Amazon TV devices, although these are rarely available in stock.
+If your home is connected through Apple technology, you’ll need an Apple TV with an iOS for compatibility.

 2. Audio Passthrough

-Audio passthrough is a feature that allows the sound of a video file – such as a Blu-ray that has been ripped to PC to “pass through” the TV box and onto a home theater receiver, which is better able to decode and translate the compressed sound files.
+Audio passthrough is a feature that allows the sound of a video file to “pass through” the TV box and onto a home theater receiver, which is better able to decode and translate the compressed sound files.

-In other words, audio passthrough is a feature designed to make your movies, TV shows and even music sound better.
-While not all TV boxes are equipped with audio passthrough, the feature is frequently found in KODI due to its versatility, and some TV boxes even have 5.1 audio passthrough.
-This feature isn’t essential for everyone but it’s a good thing to keep an eye for.
+In other words, audio passthrough is a feature designed to make your movies, TV shows, and even music sound better.
+While not all TV boxes are equipped with an audio passthrough, the feature is frequently found in KODI due to its versatility, and some TV boxes even have a 5.1 audio passthrough.
+This feature isn’t essential for everyone but it’s a good thing to keep an eye out for.

 3. Dynamic Refresh Rate Switching

 Dynamic Refresh Rate is another technical term you may or may not be familiar with.
-Dynamic refresh rate refers to how quickly your TV or computer processes and projects what you’re viewing.
-60Hz is considered to be ideal, because at that refresh rate, the human eye can no longer detect blinking, or how fast the computer redraws the images.
+Dynamic refresh rate refers to how quickly your TV devices or computers process and project what you’re viewing.
+60Hz is considered to be ideal because at that refresh rate, the human eye can no longer detect blinking, or how fast the computer redraws the images.

 Unfortunately, not all videos are coded to 60Hz, and when you’re viewing a movie rendered at 30Hz on 60Hz settings, it’s not going to look very good.
 Dynamic refresh rate switching allows the TV Box to automatically compensate for the difference in frame rate, syncing the lower frame rate of your movie with the higher frame rate of your TV for better visual appeal.

-For the sake of economy, I’m lumping a variety of important ports together in one category, such as HDMI, Ethernet and USB.
+For the sake of economy, I’m lumping a variety of important ports, such as HDMI, Ethernet, and USB ports together in one category.
 While these ports have little in common with one another, they are all very important to your TV box.

 Easily the most important of these ports is your HDMI port.
-If you have a 4K TV and want to watch TV at 60FPS, then you’re going to need HDMI 2.0.
+If you have 4K TV devices and want to watch TV at 60FPS, then you’re going to need HDMI 2.0.
 HDMI 2.0 has a bandwidth of 18GB/second, compared to the 10GB/second bandwidth of HDMI 1.4.
-While the earlier HDMI model can process 4.0 video, the performance and quality will be better with a more modern HDMI.
+While the earlier HDMI model can process 4.0 videos, the performance and quality will be better with a more modern HDMI.

 Also important is a Gigabit ethernet cable.
-Gigabit Ethernet is the most advanced Ethernet connection, and provides superior data transfer for less buffering during video streams.
+Gigabit Ethernet is the most advanced Ethernet connection and provides superior data transfer for less buffering during video streams.
 You also want to look for devices with USB 3.0.
-Data transfer with USB 3.0 is ten times faster than USB 2.0, so if you’re streaming video files from a flash drive or portable hard drive, you’re going to want USB 3.0.
+Data transfer with USB 3.0 is ten times faster than with USB 2.0, so if you’re streaming videos from a flash drive or portable hard drive, you’re going to want USB 3.0.

-Because KODI is open source, it can be installed to almost any TV box.
-KODI is a comprehensive software program that can function on your phone, tablet, TV or other electronic device, including NAS.
+Because KODI is open source, it can be installed on almost any TV box.
+KODI is a comprehensive software program that can function on your phones, tablets, TVs, or other electronic devices, including NAS.
 In effect, KODI is a media hub that compiles all of your media entertainment into a single, easy-to-use program.
-And because it’s open source, it can be customized almost endlessly to your preferences.
+And because it’s open-source, it can be customized almost endlessly to your preferences.